17 Years of a Movement That Is Changing China From Within - Vision Times

 In 2004, overseas Chinese newspaper Dajiyuan, now better known as The Epoch Times, published an editorial series taking aim at the ruling Chinese Communist Party (CCP).
 Titled Nine Commentaries on the Communist Party, the series that began running that Nov.
 19 would spark a grassroots mass movement counting hundreds of millions of participants.

-According to Daijiyuan webpage tuidang.epochtimes.com, more than 900,000 Chinese renounced their oaths made to the CCP or its two youth organizations this month, joining the total count of 386 million who have rescinded the promise to “lay down my life” in struggle for the CCP.
+According to Daijiyuan webpage tuidang.epochtimes.com, more than 900,000 Chinese renounced their oaths made to the CCP or its two youth organizations this month, joining the total current count of 386 million people who have rescinded the promise to “lay down my life” in struggle for the Communist Party.

 Cutting to the core of communism